"Good" Friday (2014)Thursday, April 17, 2014

-(Editor’s Note: This blog was first distributed in 2005.
-It is a favorite of the ChurchandCulture.org Team, and we like to share it annually with our readers on or near Good Friday.)
+(Editor’s Note: This blog was first distributed in 2005, and has been offered annually on or near Good Friday since that first publication.)

-good (adj.) bet∙ter, best 1. a general term of approval or commendation; 2. suitable to a purpose, effective; 3. producing favorable results, beneficial
+good (good) adj. bet’ter, best I. a general term of approval or commendation 1. suitable to a purpose; effective; b) producing favorable results; beneficial

 Some would put God in the dock for placing such a burden on human life – that through our creation and giving us free will He knew the suffering we would experience.
 What is less noticed is how God always knew of Good Friday.
 In the rapture of creation, the cross loomed large.
 Yes, there would be suffering, but none more so than for God Himself.

 God, who needs nothing, loves into existence wholly superfluous creatures in order that He may love and perfect them.
 He creates the universe, already foreseeing – or should we say “seeing”? there are no tenses in God – the buzzing cloud of flies about the cross, the flayed back pressed against the uneven stake, the nails driven through the mesial nerves, the repeated incipient suffocation as the body droops, the repeated torture of back and arms as it is time after time, for breath’s sake, hitched up.
 If I may dare the biological image, God is a “host” who deliberately creates His own parasites; causes us to be that we may exploit and “take advantage of” Him.
 Herein is love.
 This is the diagram of Love Himself, the inventor of all loves.

 What an ultimate “good” this must have been; declared at creation, consummated on Golgotha.
 But it wasn’t a good designed for God; there is no good to be added, or deficit to be addressed, in His being.